huuff/exobrain/computer-science/relational-model/relational-algebra/selection.md

 |2 |Bob |92000 |

 ## Misconception, relation to [[sql]]
-Actually, the relational algebra selection operation corresponds to the `WHERE` SQL operator, not to the `SELECT` (which corresponds to projection).
+Actually, the relational algebra selection operation corresponds to the `WHERE` SQL clause, not to the `SELECT` (which corresponds to projection).
 This is an unfortunate historical fact.